Dibae101/ARPF-TI/README.md

 - If the server won't start: Check port availability with `netstat -tulpn | grep 8000`
 - For 500 errors: Check logs in `logs/arpf_ti.log`

+**Comparison Dashboard Issues**:
+- If charts don't render: Check browser console for JavaScript errors
+- If data appears incorrect: Verify rule source flags in admin panel
+- For empty comparison sections: Ensure both AI and manual rules exist in the system

 ### Getting Help

 If you encounter issues not covered here: